MohammadAshmir786/Handwritten_Digit_Recognition/README.md

 </h1>

 ### 📚 Project Overview
-This Python project 🐍 implements a ***Handwritten Digit Recognition Application*** using a ***Convolutional Neural Network (CNN)*** built with ***Keras***.
-The application allows users to draw digits on a canvas ✍️, which are then recognized by the trained model 🤖✨.
-The model is trained on ***the MNIST dataset***, which contains images of handwritten digits 🧑‍🎨
+This Python project implements a ***Handwritten Digit Recognition Application*** using a ***Convolutional Neural Network (CNN)*** built with ***Keras***.
+The application allows users to draw digits on a canvas ✍️, which are then recognized by the trained model 🤖.
+The model is trained on ***the MNIST dataset*** with around ***99.93%*** accuracy 🎯, which contains images of handwritten digits 🧑‍🎨

 ### 🌟 Key Highlights

--   **User -Friendly Interface:** Draw digits easily on a digital canvas 🎨🖥️.
+-   **User -Friendly Interface:** Draw digits easily on a digital canvas 🎨🖥.
--   **Real-Time Recognition:** Instantly recognize the drawn digit with high accuracy ⚡🔍.
+-   **Real-Time Recognition:** Instantly recognize the drawn digit with high accuracy 🔍.
--   **Interactive Experience:** Engage with the application and see your drawings come to life! 🎉👩‍🎤
+-   **Interactive Experience:** Engage with the application and see your drawings come to life! 👩‍🎤

 ### ✨ Features

 -   Draw digits on a canvas 🖌️🎨.
--   Recognize the drawn digit using a pre-trained CNN model 🧠🔍.
+-   Recognize the drawn digit using a pre-trained CNN model 🧠.
--   Display the predicted digit and confidence percentage 📊📈.
+-   Display the predicted digit and confidence percentage 📈.
 -   Clear the canvas with a button 🧹🔄.

 ## 📸 Screenshots